 “EDT excites and informs young people about STEM careers to prepare them for the imminent 4th Industrial Revolution.
 We do not yet know the roles that will be created as a consequence of the 4th Industrial Revolution, but we do know that many traditional jobs will be displaced by AI, so it is imperative that young people develop the skills that are needed for future success” Julie Feest, Chief Executive, EDT

-EDT's vision is to create a society where young people across the UK have equal access to engage with STE(A)M subjects and achieve their potential in STEM careers and opportunities for further study.
+EDT's vision is to create a society where young people across the UK have equal access to engage with STE(A)M activities and achieve their potential in STEM careers and opportunities for further study.

 We are indebted to the late Audrey Clayton (1935-2018), who had the original idea of the Year In Industry (YINI) back in 1986.
 From small beginnings, YINI spread around the UK and became the leading paid placement scheme for pre-university students who sought to gain experience relating to their future career.
 YINI was the foundation for the development of EDT, followed soon by the Engineering Education Scheme and other programmes, offering a continuum of real life STE(A)M experiences for 9-21 year olds.